 I’m a hacker/artist/attorney/writer/beekeeper/cook living in Brooklyn, New York.
 I founded the first legal occasional restaurant in NYC, was Art Director for the 2012 MIT Mystery Hunt, and ran my own law firm for years before moving into full-time software development.
 When I was a kid, I wanted to grow up to live in a library [in a lighthouse] and spend my time learning and problem-solving, and minus the lighthouse, that’s pretty much what my grown-up life has become!

 My most popular personal projects have been my accidental limerick detector (Nantucket) and my gender-swapping Chrome extension (Jailbreak the Patriarchy).
-You can check out more of my code on GitHub, though, of course.
+You can check out more of my code on GitHub, of course – I’m pretty strongly devoted to contributing to open source software.
 And I’m proud to have been a part of Hacker School batch.

 In 2005, I got it into my head that I wanted to keep bees.
 (And not let them get away!
 Yes, yes.)
 Of course, beekeeping was illegal in NYC at the time.
 What to do?
 I found a fellow to give me some hands-on experience with his hives, did my due diligence and research, and set about working to change the law.
 When beekeeping was finally legalized in New York in 2010, I promptly went out and ordered three pounds of bees.